tame3239/furima-37851/README.md

 ｜ user               | references | null: false, foreign_key: true |

 ## Associations
-belongs_to :user
+＊belongs_to :user
-has_one :order
+＊has_one :order
-has_many :comments
+＊has_many :comments

 ## ordersテーブル